TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-vc707/README.txt

 * Ethernet FMC Support is enabled via CFG_GRETH_FMC.
 For more information see http://ethernetfmc.com/.
 Example FPGA image and configuration with FMC Ethernet support is supplied in sub-directory 'bitfiles/fmc'

+* It is possible to enable separate debug bus in which debug masters and slaves are connected to a separate bus to decouple debug from execution by seting CFG_EN_DBGBUS constant to something other than 0.
+When separate debug bus is enabled this flag must be added to the grmon arguments -ioarea 0xEFFFF000

 Simulation and synthesis
 ------------------------